fourstepper/old-robinopletal.com/site/content/posts/tailscale.md

 The biggest ones from my point of view are:

 - Tailscale is a proprietary Software-as-a-Service dependency over which I have no control
-- The Tailscale client on proprietary platforms (Windows, MacOS and Linux) is proprietary as well
+- The Tailscale client on proprietary platforms (Windows, MacOS and iOS) is proprietary as well
 - I have to rely on a third-party identity provider (custom SSO providers are available for Enterprise customers only)

 I've decided these problems weren't big enough issues for me, but they may be for you.